 The ability to use individual prices allows you to fully leverage customer-specific discounts.
 You just need to specify a percentage value in the appropriate field.
 If you already have a list of individual prices, the AIRBYTES Price System Magento 2 module allows you to import data via CSV.
 Moreover, with the help of the REST API interface, you can add a bunch of automatization per HTTP.
 Integration with various ERP systems is also not a problem for the Price System Magento 2 module.

 As for category-specific prices per customer, they can also be leveraged with the extension.
 Similar to the configuration of individual prices per product, you can use tier prices and auto-suggest functionality.
 Turning tier price value into a discount is no longer a problem, so category-specific discounts per customer are possible.

 Global discounts are another essential feature available with AIRBYTES Price System for Magento 2.
 It means that you can apply a discount for all products in your catalog on a per customer basis.
 Note that an original product price is used to calculate the discounted one.
 The same logic is applied to customer group-based discounts.

 Now, we want to say a few words about price lists.
 This feature allows making connections between your products and various customers and customer segments.
 You can even apply price lists for specific time intervals.
 The REST API interface can also be utilized to manage price lists.

-Another important feature of the Price System Magento 2 module is related to price ranges.
-Store managers can assign specific price ranges to determine which price should be applied for which product or customer.
+Another beneficial feature of the Price System Magento 2 module is related to price ranges.
+Store managers can assign specific price ranges to determine what price should be applied for which product or customer.
 Thus, it is possible to define when to use the highest price, the lowest one, or a specific range.